grafana/opentofu-grafana-example/README.md

 To do that, use the following command:

-    terraform apply -var 'grafana_url=<CHANGE ME>' -var 'my_token=<CHANGE ME>'
+    terraform apply -var 'grafana_url=<CHANGE ME>' -var 'my_token=<CHANGE ME>' -var 'my_email=<CHANGE ME>'

 Terraform will ask you to confirm.
 Type `yes`.

 Replace the values for `grafana_url` and `my_token` with the right values for your environment:
 - `grafana_url` should look like *https://mystack.grafana.net/* in Grafana Cloud (or other domains if you use OSS or Enterprise)
 - `my_token` is the API token you created
+- `my_email` is the email address to receive alerts (don't worry, the alert rule never fires in this example)

-You can now visit your instance and check that the folder and dashboard are present.
+You can now visit your instance and check that the folder, dashboard, and alerts are present.

 > You may found no data in your dashboard when opening it.
 You need to reload the page as your browser cache prevents the webapp to use the new datasource.